reisbigode/reisbigode/README.md

 # 👋 Hey there, I'm Reis!

 💻 **Python & JavaScript & Java Developer**
-🛡️ **Pentester / Security Enthusiast**
+🧑🏽‍💻 **Ethical hacker**

+---
 Welcome to my GitHub profile!

-I'm a cybersecurity enthusiast and developer focused on penetration testing and ethical hacking, my main expertise lies in offensive security practices, vulnerability assessment, and building modern frontend applications using React.
+I'm a technology enthusiast and cybersecurity developer, focused on ethical hacking.
+My main expertise lies in the practice of cyberattacks.
 ---

 ## 🚀 About Me